LouisRanjard/matlabHTK/Tutorial_diving_petrel/tutorial.md

 ---

 #### Download and unzip the last version of matlabHTK from https://github.com/LouisRanjard/matlabHTK
-Add the matlabHTK function to the Matlab/Octave path and change directory to the tutorial directory
+Open Octave or Matlab.
+Add the matlabHTK function to the Matlab/Octave path and change directory to the tutorial directory.
+For example, if the package was downloaded in /home/louis:
 ```
-addpath(genpath('matlabHTK')) ;
+addpath(genpath('/home/louis/matlabHTK-master')) ;
-cd /path/to/Tutorial_diving_petrel ;
+cd /home/louis/matlabHTK-master/Tutorial_diving_petrel ;
+more off;
 ```
+Use `more off;` in Octave to suppress some unnecessary messages (disable Paging Screen Output).

 #### Training
 Set up and train HMMs for each label found in the manually annotated label files in training directory